kiwale1/Winning-Nature-in-Charisma-Project/README.md

-This Project for non prrofit organizatipn which began on june 2024 to october 2024.
+This Project for non profit organizatipn which began on june 2024 to october 2024.